User registration

 end

-We use the singular resource method instead of the plural resources method.
-This is because our users are only expected to register once so it makes more sense to use a singular route in that case.
-If we open a terminal and run bin/rails routes -g registration, we should see the following output:
+method.
+This is because our users are only expected to register once, so it makes more sense to use a singular route in that case.
+If we open a terminal and run bin/rails routes -g registration

 Prefix Verb URI Pattern Controller#Action